Primordial flat frame -- a new view on inflation: Introduction

 We formulate the evolution of small fluctuations around a homogeneous isotropic background cosmology in a frame-invariant way \cite{Wetterich2015}.
 The mode functions appearing in this problem are the same as the ones appearing in the propagator for physical graviton and scalar modes, and therefore in the primordial fluctuation spectrum.
 This allows us to relate the fate of the relevant inhomogeneous cosmological solutions in the past to the evolution of the primordial cosmic fluctuation power spectrum.
 A propagator which remains finite for all times including the infinite past implies the presence of regular inhomogeneous solutions in the infinite past which can evolve into the observed cosmic inhomogeneities.

-The propagator is accessed in a particularly simple way in the primordial flat frame since geometry is Minkowski space.
-In the approximation to the quantum effective action corresponding to standard inflationary models the graviton propagator diverges in the infinite past.
-In turn, the inhomogeneous solutions corresponding to the observed primordial power spectrum diverge in the infinite past.

-The issue is clearly related to shortcomings in the approximation to the effective action that leads to an unphysical divergence of propagators.
-In the primordial flat frame it is related to a vanishing of the effective Planck mass at zero value of the scalar field.
-For a better approximation one expects that the graviton propagator remains finite even for a vanishing scalar field, reflecting the presence of higher derivative terms in the effective action for the metric.
+In the approximation to the quantum effective action corresponding to standard inflationary models the propagator for the relative graviton fluctuations diverges in the infinite past.
+In turn, the inhomogeneous solutions corresponding to the observed primordial power spectrum grow outside the validity of the linear approximation in the infinite past.
+One may therefore question if the approximation to the effective action remains valid for the beginning of the universe.
+In the primordial flat frame a divergent graviton propagator in the infinite past is related to a vanishing of the effective Planck mass at zero value of the scalar field.
+For a better approximation one may expect that the graviton propagator remains finite even for a vanishing scalar field, reflecting the presence of higher derivative terms in the effective action for the metric.
 These higher derivative terms typically do not affect the homogeneous cosmological solution, but they matter for propagators and therefore influence the fate of the neighboring inhomogeneous cosmologies.
-For a more physical approximation to the effective action we argue that the inhomogeneous solutions responsible for the observable primordial fluctuation spectrum will remain regular for all times.
+We argue that for a frame-invariant metric the inhomogeneous solutions responsible for the observable primordial fluctuation spectrum remain regular for all times.
 In this case our observed inhomogeneous Universe can be extrapolated backwards to the infinite past without encountering a singularity.

-The absence of a physical singularity for homogeneous cosmology is most easily seen in the primordial flat frame where all quantities remain explicitly finite arbitrarily far in the past.
+The absence of a physical singularity for homogeneous cosmology is most easily seen in the primordial flat frame where all geometric quantities remain explicitly finite arbitrarily far in the past.
 Minkowski space is geodesically complete.
 Focusing on physical properties, the absence of a physical singularity can also be seen in the Einstein frame.
-The apparent big bang singularity in the Einstein frame is a field singularity that originates from a singular choice of field coordinates.
+Apparent big bang singularities in the Einstein frame are field singularities that originate from a singular choice of field coordinates.
 Furthermore, the Planck mass is no intrinsic scale.
 It is introduced only by a specific choice of the metric field.